 Treatment for heart valve disease varies according to the severity of the disease, but generally requires either valve repair or replacement through surgery.
 In some cases, the aortic valve can be repaired during surgery and the patient’s tissue maintained.
 More often however, aortic valve replacement is required using either a mechanical valve or a tissue valve from an animal.
-Mitral valves are more commonly treated with repair procedures, but can also require a valve replacement.
+Mitral and tricuspid valves are more commonly treated with repair procedures, but can also require a valve replacement.

 Traditional heart valve surgery has proven to be an effective method for repair and replacement for more than 50 years.
 In addition to the more traditional forms of open heart surgery, there are also more innovative and less invasive approaches available today, such as the transcatheter aortic valve implantation (TAVI) procedure, mitral and/or tricuspid valve transcatheter edge-to-edge repair (TEER).
 These types of treatments may be suitable for patients who are at higher risk for the more traditional forms of surgery.
 Your doctor will be able to advise on the most appropriate treatment for you.